 In this edWebinar, Heidi Brennan, curriculum and training specialist with PASCO and former science specialist with the Florida State Department of Education, models how we can use wireless sensors to investigate phenomena.

-This edWebinar will be of interest to elementary through high school teachers, school and district leaders.
-There will be time to have your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to elementary through high school teachers, school and district leaders.

 About the Presenter

 Heidi Brennan is a curriculum and training specialist with PASCO.
 Before she transitioned into this role, she served as a science and STEM education specialist both at the district and state level along with serving as a classroom science teacher.
 Her background in science is rooted in her “hands-on” philosophy as seen in her involvement with the Florida Engineering Society, The Boston Museum of Science, The Imaginarium Science Center, University of Florida Lastinger Center, and others.
 She received her B.S. in elementary education at Florida Gulf Coast University and M.A. in educational leadership and policy at Florida State University.